Terms of Service

 7.10 The Client must ensure that we have complete and accurate billing and contact information throughout the subscription period, including the full name of the Client, its business address, and a billing contact email address.

-7.11 If the Client fails to make any payment due to Crunch under the Contract by the due date for payment, then the Client shall pay interest on the overdue amount at the rate of 4% per cent per annum above the Bank of England's base rate from time-to-time.
+7.11 If the Client fails to make any payment due to Crunch under the Contract by the due date for payment, then the Client shall pay interest on the overdue amount at the rate prescribed by the Late Payment of Commercial Debts (Interest) Act 1998 and subsequent amendments.
+Currently, this is a rate of 8 per cent per annum above the Bank of England’s base rate from time-to-time.
 Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
 The Client shall pay the interest together with the overdue amount.

-7.12 Insofar as we are permitted to, so by law or professional guidelines, we reserve the right to exercise a lien over all funds, documents and records in our possession relating to all engagements for you until all outstanding fees are paid in full.
+7.12 Insofar as we are permitted to do so by law or professional guidelines, we reserve the right to exercise a lien over all funds, documents and records in our possession relating to all engagements for you until all outstanding fees are paid in full.

 You must pay your subscription by Direct Debit.
 The prices of our services may change from time to time, and we will always notify you ahead of time.